If you wish to vote by proxy at the Heckington Rural Ward by-election on 21 March 2024, we need to receive your application by 5pm on 13 March.

-If your proxy cannot attend your polling station in person for any reason on the day of the election, they can apply in advance to vote by post.
+If your proxy will not be able to attend your normal polling station to vote in person, they can apply to vote by post on your behalf.
 Once you (the elector) has submitted an application to appoint a proxy, the nominated proxy can then complete an application to vote by postal proxy, which can be requested from Electoral Services.
 Please note that this form is not available to download online.
-Both the proxy application form (completed by the elector) and the postal proxy form (completed by the nominated proxy) would need to be submitted by the postal voting deadline at an election time, which will be at least a week earlier than the proxy voting deadline.
+Both the proxy application form (completed by the elector) and the postal proxy form (completed by the nominated proxy) would need to be submitted by the postal voting deadline at an election time, not the proxy voting deadline.

 If you have a postal proxy in place, your proxy will be sent postal voting papers for any elections at which you are eligible to vote.
-Postal votes are usually sent out about ten days before election day and your proxy needs to make sure it is sent back so that it arrives by close of poll (which is 10pm on election day).
+Postal votes are usually sent out about ten days before election day and your proxy will need to ensure the pack is sent back so that it arrives by 10pm on election day.
 If it arrives later than this your vote won’t be counted.

-The proxy will need to complete the postal vote as per the instructions accompanying it, and on the Postal Voting Statement they will need to provide their date of birth and signature (as they did on the original application form).
+The proxy will need to complete the postal vote as per the accompanying instructions and on the Postal Voting Statement they will need to provide their date of birth and signature (as they did on the original postal proxy application form).
 Once completed, they should post it as soon as possible to allow plenty of time for it to reach us.

 Please note that if your proxy has been allocated a postal proxy neither you nor they will be able to vote at the polling station, even if your proxy has not yet voted.
 If you require any further information please contact Electoral Services.